A wide range of advocacy activities are undertaken by the Office that engage with stakeholders across government as well as the public.

 In 2012, the OGA launched a suite of Design Standards which set minimum design requirements for the State Government’s public works projects.
 The Design Standards are organised into four categories of facility type – General, Education, Health and Justice – and are currently under review to ensure they remain consistent with best practice.

-Design Excellence Working Group
+Design Excellence Network

 The Perth Samplings Lecture Series is an advocacy initiative of the OGA where prominent local, national and international designers are invited to speak about architecture and urban design issues pertinent to our city.
 The series is focussed on projects with a public dimension, providing a forum for dialogue and debate.
 The lecture series has been running since 2007 and has attracted a high calibre of speakers and strong attendance.